Advertiser Disclosure

 2. A Silver Medallion with a pricier ticket will receive an upgrade over another Silver Medallion with a cheaper ticket.

-3. A Silver Medallion who completes the $25,000 of spending in a year to waive the Medallion Qualification Dollars component will receive priority over a Silver Medallion who doesn’t, assuming the fare class of the ticket is the same, and both are or aren’t Delta Reserve cardholders.
+3. A Silver Medallion who has earned $8,000 MQDs this calendar year will receive priority over a Silver Medallion who has only earned $5,000 MQDs, assuming the fare class of the ticket is the same and both are or aren’t Delta Reserve cardholders.

-While Silver Medallions will be at the bottom for upgrades, they can possibly receive a seat up front, especially on not-so-popular routes, and less preferred times of the week.
+While Silver Medallions are at the bottom for upgrades, they can possibly receive a seat up front, especially on less popular routes and at less preferred times of the week.

 Some simple tips for increasing your odds of receiving an upgrade are:

 1. Flying when others are not flying.
-Avoid peak travel days where a lot of business travelers are flying and you’re competing for upgrades.
+Avoid peak travel days when a lot of business travelers are flying and you’re competing for upgrades.

-2. Usually, an upgrade out of a hub is much more difficult than an upgrade to a hub, depending on the city.
+2. Depending on the city, an upgrade out of a hub is usually much more difficult than an upgrade to a hub.
 Keep this in mind as you book travel.

 3. Having the Delta Reserve card increases your chances of an upgrade when both your Medallion status and ticket fare class are the same.

-4. Choose larger planes, when possible.
-It’s easier to receive an upgrade on a 767 from ATL to LAX than a 737, which has a smaller premium cabin.
+4. When possible, choose larger planes.
+It’s easier to receive an upgrade on a 767 from ATL to LAX than on a 737, which has a smaller premium cabin.

 In general, it can be harder to secure an upgrade on Delta than on other airlines.
 Since every elite is eligible for an upgrade, every Silver Medallion member is vying for the same upgrades, resulting in much more competition for desirable seats.

-Hot Tip: You should also be aware that Delta prices its first class cabins very competitively, and in many cases, the price difference between its economy class and first class product may be only a few dollars.
+Delta prices its first class cabins very competitively, and in many cases, the price difference between its economy and first class products may be only a few dollars.

 As a Silver Medallion, you can receive a domestic Delta One upgrade on the day of departure.
-Image Credit: Delta Air Lines
+Image Credit: Christine Krzyszton

 Free Checked Bags ($100)

-One of the more expensive costs of travel is checked bag fees.
-As a Silver Medallion, you will get your first checked bag free “when traveling on a Delta or airline partner flight,” according to Delta.
+Checked bag fees can add up.
+As a Silver Medallion, you get your first checked bag free when traveling on a Delta or airline partner flight.

 This is good for yourself and up to 8 travel companions, which can be significant savings depending on where you’re traveling to.
-This is good for all flights, both domestic and internationally.
+This is good for all flights, both domestic and international.

-Your carry-on luggage is free, but a first checked bag under 50 pounds on Delta is $30 and a second checked bag will cost you $40.
+Your carry-on luggage is free, but a first checked bag under 50 pounds on Delta is $35, and a second checked bag costs you $45.

-So, for a group of 8 people traveling, that’s a $240 cost to check 8 bags when a Silver Medallion can get these for free.
+For a group of 8 people, checking 8 bags costs $280, while a Silver Medallion can get these for free.

 All Medallion members get at least 1 free checked bag on Delta flights.
 Image Credit: Delta Air Lines

-Baggage should be among the first to come out as these bags are tagged with a special tag at check-in to indicate to the ground handlers that the bags should take priority.
+Your baggage should be among the first to come out, as these bags are tagged with a special tag at check-in to indicate to the ground handlers that the bags take priority.

 Delta generally does a good job of getting these bags out on time.
 Also, Delta offers a 20-minute bag guarantee where you can earn 2,500 SkyMiles as a form of compensation if your bag isn’t on the claim belt within 20 minutes of the plane touching the ground.